Pregnancy Due Date Calculator

 LMP vs. Conception Date vs. Known Due Date

-Different starting points can sometimes give slightly different numbers.
-The table below summarizes how each method is typically used.
+Different starting points can produce slightly different answers, especially if the original date is uncertain.
+The summary below explains when each method is most useful.

 Method What you enter Best suited for Things to keep in mind

-LMP-based First day of your last menstrual period Most pregnancies with a remembered period date Assumes a regular cycle and ovulation about 2 weeks after LMP; may be less precise with irregular cycles.
+LMP-based First day of your last menstrual period Most pregnancies when the period date is remembered Assumes a fairly regular cycle and typical ovulation timing.
+Precision can drop with irregular cycles.

-Conception-date-based Approximate day you conceived or ovulated People tracking ovulation closely or using fertility treatments Conception is usually estimated, not directly observed; sperm can live several days in the body.
+Conception-date-based Approximate day of conception or ovulation People tracking ovulation closely or using fertility treatment Conception may still be estimated rather than directly observed, and sperm can survive for several days.

-If different methods do not match exactly, your provider’s estimate (especially when based on an early ultrasound) usually takes priority.
+If different methods do not match exactly, the provider's estimate, especially when based on an early ultrasound, usually takes priority for clinical decisions and charting.

 Worked Example